vanderhoop/backbone.primer/README.md

 	var muppetsList = new MuppetsCollection();
 	var muppetsView = new MuppetsListView({collection: muppetsList});

-In the above examples, a data source is provideded to each view as a *constructor option*.
-The provided data source is attached directly to its view instance, allowing the view to reference that source as `this.model` or `this.collection`.
-It will be the view's job to render this data source into its DOM element, and pass user input data from the DOM back into this data source.
+In the above examples, the provided data sources are attached directly to their view instances, thus allowing the views to reference those sources as `this.model` or `this.collection`.
+It will be the view's job to render its data source into its DOM element, and pass user input data from the DOM back into its data source.

-Also notice the `initialize` methods in the above examples.
-An `initialize` method is called on each new Backbone component at the time it's created, giving you an opportunity to configure the new object.
-All Backbone components provide `initialize` methods.
+Also note, the above examples leverage Backbone's `initialize` method. `initialize` is called once per object instance at the time the object is created, and is therefore useful for configuring new objects.
+Any Backbone component may define an `initialize` method.

 ### Rendering a View